 For children and young people whose life is characterised by continual moves and a consequent lack of continuity in their school development, an improvement in the schooling situation must aim above all at continuity, a stable relationship between pupil and teacher, and at elements which stabilise their school career and motivate those pupils to attend school.
 Children of circus artists, fairground entertainers and other occupational travellers have to change school up to thirty times a year.
 This particular situation calls for coordinated supporting systems that also work across the Länder in order to take into account the special learning conditions of these children and young people, allowing them to gain a school-leaving qualification and thus guaranteeing a successful transfer to working life.

 The Länder have developed several schemes to improve the school education of the children of professional travellers.
 In all Länder, special regulations apply for teaching the children of professional travellers.
 This teaching is based on a system of Stammschulen and Stützpunktschulen (regular and base schools) that has been introduced in all Länder.
 The Stammschule is the school attended by the children of travelling families during the periods when they are not travelling.
 This is usually a school at the primary residence or winter quarters of the family.
-This is where the pupils’ files are kept and where certificates and the learning materials, and usually the school logbooks, are issued too.
+This is where the pupils' files are kept, the individual learning plan is drawn up, the learning materials and, as a rule, the school diaries are handed out and the report cards are issued.
 The Stützpunktschule are schools that the children attend when travelling.
 They are normally located near fairgrounds or the residential locations of the travelling family and are specially adjusted to meet the needs of travelling children.

 In addition to the established home and base system, mobile schools in Nordrhein-Westfalen and Hessen supplement the regular teaching of children of occupational travellers at primary and lower secondary level.

 During the travel times of the children of occupational travellers, remote supervision by the main schools or the mobile area teachers can also supplement the face-to-face lessons.